ghc-proposals/ghc-proposals/proposals/0000-local-types.md

 nothing prevents the present proposal from living side by side with theirs should both prove workable.

 ## Unresolved Questions

 Should instances be allowed to float out before type checking?
 In some cases that would allow related code to be kept together.
 But it would become more complex to explain the rules.
+It might be reasonable to allow it but also offer a warning when an instance can be floated.

 ## Implementation Plan